20+ Years of Journey

 Pawan Sinha, MIT professor, meets two blind children in Delhi.

-Inspired to merge scientific curiosity with social service,
+Inspired to merge scientific curiosity with social service, seed of Project Prakash is planted.

 June - July 2002